webcpp/hi-nginx/README.md

 # Features
-- All features of nginx(latest release) are inherited, i.e., it is 100% compatible with nginx.
+- All features of nginx-1.13.2(latest release) are inherited, i.e., it is 100% compatible with nginx.

 # Directives
 - directives : content: loc,if in loc